 Self sabotage can boil down to inner conflict.
-Check out this comprehensive piece on Psych Central.
+Check out this comprehensive piece on Thrive Global.
 It’s a tour-de-force on the most important issue anyone faces.

 The underlying cause of self sabotage is a psychological attachment.
 This article is one of the most popular posts on the iNLP Center website.

 Here’s an important book unrelated to self sabotage.
 But M. Scott Peck’s view of discipline, love, and grace is essential to overcoming self-defeating behaviors.
 If you haven’t read The Road Less Traveled yet, now is the time!